For more information about NIH Clinical Trials and the importance of participating, please click on the following link:

 The purpose of this research study is to determine whether giving allo-MSCs to patients with AIC is safe and whether these treatments improve heart function.

-Enrollment: 36 individuals will be enrolled at 7 clinical centers and will be followed up for 24 months.
+Enrollment: 36 individuals were treated at 7 clinical centers and will be followed up for 24 months.